jerabaul29/meta_overview_sea_ice_available_data/README.md

 - paper: https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2020GL090735
 - data: https://digital.lib.washington.edu/researchworks/handle/1773/46602

-## Future work

-- Keep growing the index
-- If the need emerges, provide a better alternative - some form of searchable database.
-However, this would be quite a bit of complexity, and a plain text github markdown file seems simplest at this point.

 ### Direct observations of sea ice drift and waves in ice over the period 2017-2022

 A total of 72 sea ice buoy trajectories (48 with wave data) from both the Arctic and the Antarctic are gathered and formatted following the FAIR principles.